 This year, we will be able to accommodate approximately 130 sophomores.
 We will accept applications and make matches on a first-come basis, and take into account availability of mentors by academic divisional area (Arts, Humanities, Social Sciences, Life Sciences, and Physical Sciences).

 Mentors are expected to:

-- Meet with their mentee(s) at least once a semester-- they will receive Dining Dollars for coffee/tea meetings;
+- Meet with your mentee(s) at least once a semester

-Upcoming events related to the Matched Advising Program for Sophomores:
+Past events hosted by the Matched Advising Program for Sophomores:

 Note: Sophomores must declare concentrations by April 1.

 - Teach MAPS students to feel comfortable accessing on-campus resources and articulating what they want from their academic relationships.

 - Develop a meaningful relationship with an older student in order to gain knowledge and experience about how to make decisions and navigate choices.